Checkpoint Docs

 1. Start in detect mode (no enforcement)

-2. Review Monitor for false positives
+2. Review Activity for false positives

 3. Analyze confidence score distribution

-4. Set enforcement threshold (typically 80+)
+4. Set enforcement threshold (typically 71+, the high band)

 5. Enable enforcement with tuned policy